saolang/saolang/README.md

 * like ES6; function default return <SaoType*>, and do calc by guessing...
 * like golang, a return type is support?

+## OS Mode

+stdin/stdout/stderr is controlled/assigned by caller(the OS or intepreter)

+#

 # StackLess JIT

 # misc TODO